toybreaker/jeancouteau/_articles/the-status-of-balinese-women-and-its-evolution-in-modernity.md

 **Jean Couteau**: In modern discourse, polygamy is frowned upon, but in the reality of ordinary people’s life, it is perfectly acceptable...

 Let’s recall here that, in pre-colonial times, the king of Ubud, had something like 130 women.
-The women palace attendants, the penyeroan, were considered to be sexually available.
+The women palace attendants, the _penyeroan_, were considered to be sexually available.

 Today, according to the law, it is not allowed, unless the first wife gives her consent.